zx80/pg-schema-version/README.md

 The only way is forward: there is no provision to go back to a previous state.
 However, note that schema steps are performed in a transaction, so that it can only fail one full step at a time.

+If a script contains a special `-- psv: some description` comment, the description is recorded and shown on command `status`.

 ## Caveats